Snoogens101/SnoogensArenaRetributionPaladin/README.md

 **Automatic Defensives/Mitigations!**
 •	Auto Phial of Serenity @ HP%
 •	Auto Summon Steward (so you don't forget your Phial!)
-•	Auto Diffuse Magic on Big Damage Spells (but only if the caster is shooting at you!)
-•	Auto Diffuse Magic on Big Debuff Combos
-•	Auto Diffuse Magic on Combustion (but only if the mage is going for you!)
-•	Auto Diffuse Magic on Touch of Karma
-•	Auto Diffuse Magic on Mindgames
-•	Auto Dampen Harm on Big Damage Buffs
-•	Auto Fortifying Brew @ HP%
-•	Auto Touch of Karma @ HP%
 •	Healthstone @ HP%
-•	Panic CC @ HP%

-**Placeable or @Cursor Casts!**
+**Placeable, @Cursor or @Player Casts!**
-• Choose if you want to Ring of Peace @ Cursor or not
+• Choose how you want to auto cast Final Reckoning

-**Auto Grapple Weapon!**
-• Is there someone who's ready to burst you the hell down?
-Sorry mate, I'm about to yoinks your weapon.

-**Auto Provoke!**
+**Auto Hand of Reckoning!**
 • Target not in range and you want to keep them in combat?
-Provoke them!

-**Auto Tigereye Brew!**
-• Paladin just popped Blessing of Protection on your target?
-Tigereye Brew to the rescue!
-• Your target takes more damage if Tigereye Brew is active?
-Tigereye Brew to the rescue!
-•	Your target no longer takes Magical Damage?
-Tigereye Brew Auto Cancel to the rescue!
+No ranged attacks ready?
+Hand of Reckoning!

-**Auto Detox!**
+**Auto Cleanse Toxins!**
-• Detox yourself, your party, whatever you want - only important stuff!

-**Auto Slow Flying Serpent Kick!**
-• Your target is super far away, not slowed and you're having a hard time catching up?
-No worries, aim your Flying Serpent Kick and I will slow them when you reach them!
+• Cleanse yourself of any important Poisons and Diseases!

 **Auto Paralysis on Big Damage Interrupt!**
 • Interrupt isn't ready, but there's someone about to destroy your world?
 No worries, let's Paralysis them.

-**Auto Ring of Peace on Big Damage Interrupt!**
-• Interrupt isn't ready, Paralysis isn't ready, but there's someone about to destroy your world and you're in range of smacking down a RoP at your feet?
-That's what we do.

-**Auto Paralysis on Focus during Burst!**
+**Auto Hammer of Justice on Focus during Burst!**
 • Want to make sure your Focus gets CC'd without you even needing to think about it during Burst?
-No worries, I'll Paralysis them for you, without any CC overlap.
+No worries, I'll Hammer of Justice them for you, without any CC overlap.

 **Auto Focus!**
 • You're playing 2v2, wouldn't it be nice that the one you're not fighting ends up as your focus for fast @focus Paralysis queues?
 Well, look no further!
 • You're playing 3v3, wouldn't it be nice if that Healer ended up as your focus target?
 Once again, look no further!

 **Immunity Checks!**
-• Don't waste Energy or Chi on that immune guy, no point.
+• Don't waste Holy Power on that immune guy, no point.
-• Don't Paralysis them if they're immune due to an abiility or DR. I won't let you!
+• Don't Hammer of Justice them if they're immune due to an abiility or DR. I won't let you!

 **Racial Support!**
 • Pops your damaging Racial when it's supposed to!

-**Auto Tiger's Lust Roots!**
+**Auto Blessing of Freedom Roots!**
 • Feel like playing on Auto Pilot without thinking?
-No problem, when you're rooted I will remove it will Tiger's Lust.
+No problem, when you or your party are rooted I will remove it will Blessing of Freedom.

-**Auto Tiger's Lust Slows!**
+**Auto Blessing of Freedom Slows!**
 • Feel like playing on Auto Pilot without thinking?
-No problem, when you're slowed I will remove it will Tiger's Lust.
+No problem, when you or your party are slowed I will remove it will Blessing of Freedom.

 **Cancel FoF to WDP and ToD @ HP%!**
 • Got a good grasp of when a WDP will bring your target to 15% or below for an instant kill with ToD?
 No problem, I will force it to happen for you.